 If you’ve ever wanted to try making restaurant-style thin crust flatbreads, I have the perfect starting point for you.
-This is my EASY homemade flatbread dough, a recipe I’ve been making for a few years since I first published it with my zucchini & herbed ricotta flatbread variation.
-(Pictured next!)
+This is my EASY homemade flatbread dough, and the starting point for recipes like zucchini & herbed ricotta flatbread and veggie pizza.
 Have you tried it yet?

 Here’s why you must…

 - you don’t need many ingredients